Greater Toronto Area: Agriculture

-While it was once the most dominant industry for residents in the Greater Toronto Area, agriculture now occupies a small percentage of the population, but still a large part of land in the surrounding four regional municipalities.
-Census data from 2006 has shown there are 3,707 census farms in the GTA, down 4.2% from 2001 and covering 274,363 ha.
-Almost every community in the GTA is currently experiencing a decrease in the acreage of farmland, with Mississauga seeing the most significant.
-The only communities in the GTA that are experiencing a growth in the acreage of farmland are Aurora, Georgina, Newmarket, Oshawa, Richmond Hill and Scugog, with Markham experiencing neither any growth nor decline.
-Most of the GTA's farmland is in Durham Region, with 55% of their total land area being farmland.
-This is followed by York Region with 41% of their lands being farmland, Peel Region with 34%, and Halton Region with 41%.
+While it was once the most dominant industry for residents in the Greater Toronto Area, agriculture now occupies a small percentage of the population though it is still a large part of land in the surrounding four regional municipalities.
+Census data from 2006 has shown there are 3,707 census farms in the GTA, down 4.2 percent from 2001 and covering 274,363 ha.
+Almost every community in the GTA is currently experiencing a decrease in the acreage of farmland, with Mississauga seeing the most significant one.
+The only communities in the GTA that are experiencing a growth in the acreage of farmland are Aurora, Georgina, Newmarket, Oshawa, Richmond Hill, and Scugog, with Markham experiencing no growth or decline.
+Most of the GTA's farmland is in Durham Region, with 55 per cent of their total land area being farmland.
+This is followed by York Region with 41 per cent of their lands being farmland, Peel Region with 34 percent, and Halton Region with 41 percent.
 Toronto's remaining farmland is completely within Rouge Park in the Rouge Valley.
 The average size of the farm in the GTA (183 acre) is much lower than the farms in the rest of Ontario (averaging 233 acre).
 This has been attributed to the shift of farm types in the GTA from the traditional livestock and cash crop farms (requiring an extensive land base), towards more intensive enterprises including greenhouse, floriculture, nursery, vegetable, fruit, sheep and goats.

 The most numerous farm types in the GTA are miscellaneous specialty farms (including horse and pony, sheep and lamb, and other livestock specialty), followed by cattle, grain and oilseed, dairy and field crop farms.
 Although the output of dairy production has dropped with farms from within the GTA, dairy has remained the most productive sector in the agricultural industry by annual gross farm receipts.
 Despite the decreased amount of farmland around the region, farm capital value increased from $5.2 billion in 1996 to $6.1 billion in 2001, making the average farm capital value in the GTA continued to be the highest in the province.